 If a child is absent from school, checks in after 10:00 due to illness, or leaves school early he/she may NOT play in the game or cheer in the pep rally scheduled for that day.
 A full day of school must be attended to be eligible to participate.

 If a student is suspended in school or out of school, they will not be allowed to participate in any extracurricular activities scheduled on that/those days.

 The following sports are offered for students in grades 5-8.
-Sign up for each sport will be at the beginning of the season.
-A deadline will be given for sign up.
+Sign-up for each sport will be at the beginning of the season.
+A deadline will be given for each sign-up.
 If students are not signed up by the deadline date, they will not be allowed to participate.
-Sport fees are due prior to the beginning of the sport season.
-Physicals and waivers must be in before the start of any sport season.
+The only exception will be new students that come to school after the deadline, in which case the student will be added to the roster, if possible.
+Sports fees are due prior to the beginning of the sports season.

-- Football - Grades 5-8 Boys
+- Basketball Grades 5-8 Boys/Girls

-- Cheerleading - Grades 7-8 Girls
+- Cheerleading Grades 7-8 Girls

-- Volleyball - Grades 5-8 Girls
+- Football Grades 5-8 Boys

-- Cross Country - Grades 5-8 Boys/Girls
+- Track & Field Grades 5-8 Boys/Girls

-- Basketball - Grades 5-8 Boys/Girls
+- Volleyball Grades 5-8 Girls

-- Golf & Track - Grades 6-8 Boys/Girls
+- Golf Grades 5-8 Boys/Girls

 - Archery — All 6th, 7th, 8th, grade members are on one team